gemichelst/labelmanager/README.md

 ## 🏗️ Architecture

-LabelManager OS is intentionally built as a **zero-dependency, single-file app** for maximum portability and zero DevOps overhead.
+LabelManager is intentionally built as a **zero-dependency, single-file app** for maximum portability and zero DevOps overhead.
 All data lives in `localStorage` and can be exported/imported as JSON at any time.

 ```
 labelmanager/